SASWATA1997/realEstateProblem/README.md

 code given in YourRealEstate.ipynb file use jyputer notbook or vs code to run .

 housig data set given in dataset.csv file

+research of dataset given in housing .name please read this reasearch.

+ppt given in modelPresentation.pptx please show that